berenger-eu/tbfmm/paper/paper.md

 Therefore, `TBFMM` can be useful for both communities.

 Among the few existing FMM libraries, `ScalFMM` is the closer package to `TBFMM`.
-`ScalFMM` has around 170K lines of code, for only 50K for `TBFMM`, as it supports lots of different parallel strategies, including fork-join implementations, and it contains several experimental methods.
+`ScalFMM` supports lots of different parallel strategies, including fork-join implementations, and it contains several experimental methods.
+Consequently, `ScalFMM` has around 170K lines of code, for only 50K for `TBFMM`.
 Moreover, it needs several external dependencies and does not benefit from the new standard `C++` features that could improve code readability.
 Besides, it only works for 3D problems, whereas `TBFMM` can work for an arbitrary dimension.
 These have been the main motivations to re-implement a lightweight FMM library from scratch that only supports task-based parallelization.